Citi Benefits Handbook

 - Doctor of medicine (MD);

 - Doctor of chiropody (DPM, DSC);

 - Doctor of chiropractic (DC);

 - Doctor of podiatry (DPM).

-Care provided by Christian Science practitioners is covered as an out-of-network benefit under ChoicePlan 500, but it is not covered by Oxford.
+Care provided by Christian Science practitioners is covered as an out-of-network benefit under ChoicePlan 500.

 Plan: The benefits (the "Citigroup Health and Insurance Plans" or collectively, the "Plans," and individually, a "Plan") described in this Benefits Handbook are: